abhijeetmanohar/git-intro/readme.md

 TODO: Add an image

+Click on the `New issue` button.
 Enter a title and description of the issue.
 The project maintainers will comment on the issue and give their own suggestions.
 Once the issue is approved its time to fix the bug or add the feature.

 ## Fixing an issue
 Once the issue is approved, create and checkout to a new branch, update the code to fix the bug or to add feature.
 Once you are done with editing the code its time to add the changes.
 In the terminal type the commad `git status`.
 This will give you the list of files that have been edited.
 To save the changes made to a file, type the command `git add PATH-TO-THE-FILE/FILENAME` eg if the file name is `code.java` and is in a folder named `main` the command would be